 The rep was quoting passages from the book and referencing everything from the first page.
 Mind you, I later realized, everything she was quoting was from the first few pages.
 So did she read it?
 Of course not.

-#9 — Promises to get your book into barnes and noble and other bookstores.
-In this case what happens is, they put your book into a large catalogue where bookstores and libraries can order it.
+#8 — Promises to get your book into Barnes and Noble and other bookstores.
+In this case what happens is, they put your book into a large catalog where bookstores and libraries can order it.
 But realistically, you’ll be hard pressed to sell a single book in any bookstore if you publish through a vanity press company.
 Libraries and bookstores won’t even consider it in most cases.

 Now that you’ve seen the red flags, you are well-informed to make a decision if you come across what appears to be a shady publisher.
 You don’t need to sign anything or pay huge amounts of money for the publisher to “publish you to Amazon” or set you up with a movie deal.

 We are not living in the 1990s anymore.
 Back then, choices to self-publish were limited.
 You either paid a company—like a vanity press—a lot of money.
 Or, you went on your own and hired a printing company to run off tons of copies that were not cheap.

 Today, you will see that you have many good choices these days that make it easier for you to get your book published.

 #1 — Self-Publishing Courses

 There are quite a few reputable self-publishing courses out there.
 You buy the course, and work through the modules to write and ultimately publish your own book.

 There are costs to publish your book, including creating it, cover design, editing, and launching your book.
 You still have to pay for these services, but at least you get to choose who is working on your book.

 It is up to each individual author to outsource his or her own book.
 Most publishing courses provide the content you need to get it all done, but you do all the work and take on additional costs outside the cost of the course.
 Self-Publishing School is a unique hybrid that provides education and services and coaching to help you.